Warren Smith (golfer)

 Warren F. Smith, Jr. (October 20, 1915 – May 3, 2015) was an American professional golfer.

+Early life and amateur career

 Smith was born in Escanaba, Michigan.
 His family moved to Gadsden, Alabama where he started playing golf at the age of 11.
 He won his first match at 16, set a new amateur record of 31 at the Gadsden Country Club at 18, and won the 25th annual Beauvoir Country Club Invitational in Montgomery, Alabama at 19.

+In 1945, he served three months in the U.S. Merchant Marine, delivering troop supplies to Naples, Italy.